wesbos/Gatsby-Workshop/notes/02 - Layout and Routing.md

 }
 ```

 Gatsby Link component is the most common way to move from one page to another.
-It accepted a few props including `to`, `activeClassName` and `activeStyle`.
+It accepts a few props including `to`, `activeClassName` and `activeStyle`.

 Let's take a look at the docs and answer a few questions: